 That’s it.
 There’s 1 step to setting up your free account — logging in to a Google account that you already have.
 Of course, if you don’t have a Google account, you’ll need to create one.

 2. Add your WordPress site

 Once you have your free account, it’s time to add as many websites as your heart desires.
 We’ll start with one…

-- On the welcome screen, enter your domain in the box on the left — I recommend using URL prefix instead only if you have multiple websites under the same primary domain.
+- Enter your domain in the box on the left — I recommend URL prefix only if you have multiple sites under the same domain.
 What does that mean?
-I have tinyblueorange.com, and I have additional client sites like support.tinyblueorange.com.
+I have tinyblueorange.com + additional client sites like support.tinyblueorange.com.

 - Click the continue button to start the verification process.

 - Log into the place that you bought your domain from.
-This is likely where you can edit your DNS (think of these as domain settings) to prove to Google that you own this website.
 Head to the DNS area (sometimes called Zone Editor or Advanced Zone Editor).

-- There is likely an “Add a Record” button or a plus sign of some kind.
+- Look for the “Add a Record” button or a plus sign of some kind.
 You’ll want to click that to add the TXT record that Search Console provided.
 That means the “type” is TXT and the “hostname” is @ — nerd shorthand for your domain name.
 “Content” is where you’ll enter the long gobbledygook that Search Console gave you on step 3.